-Official answer: a genre of music I like to call "telephony" or "imaginary rock".
+Official answer: a genre which I like to call "telephony" or "imaginary rock".

 More truthful answer: Whatever I like to listen to and think my friends would like too.